Ecoral360/dixtribution/README.md

 ## Dixtributors

-Dixtributors are middleware program that take the debug messages from [onze](https://github.com/matteodelabre/onze?tab=readme-ov-file) and produce stats, analytics, and much more from it!
+Dixtributors are middleware programs that take the debug messages from [onze](https://github.com/matteodelabre/onze?tab=readme-ov-file) and produce stats, analytics, and much more from it!

 You can add dixtributors to your execution with the `-d <DIXTRIBUTOR_NAME>` attribute in the `dixtribution` cli command.